SansGuidon/bookmarks/README.md

   * Similar games : [Slain: Back from Hell on Switch](https://whatoplay.com/switch/slain-back-from-hell/)
 * [RAWG](https://rawg.io/) - Discover your next favorite game | The largest video game database and video game discovery service powered by you!.
 RAWG is building its database as an infotainment and discovery tool where every user can build its own library of video games and find out about new titles. | RAWG is officially the largest video game database in the world
 * [PSprices](https://psprices.com/region-be/search/?q=&platform=Switch&dlc=show&sort=opencritic) - Game price notifications.
 Automatically monitor 8 platforms in 48 countries.
+* [u/TrimMyHedges](https://www.reddit.com/r/gamecollecting/comments/76jgwx/collecting_vs_playing/) - (2017) Collecting vs playing - the problem of spending more time browsing forums, looking for good deals, good games and collecting them etc than actually playing. aka the thrill of the hunt.

 ## Board games
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos